 The earliest known deed for the property passed the property ownership from Richard Ryerson to Jacob Ryerson.
 This deed mentions boundaries of the property as including “the old house where Daniel Tichenor formerly lived.”
-We believe the oldest portion of the house may significantly predate this deed.
+We believe the oldest portion of the house predates this deed.

-James H. Gregory died and one of his sons, Sylvanus Gregory, purchased the farm.
-Sylvanus and his wife May Ann LaRoe raised five children in the house.
+James H. Gregory passed away and one of his sons, Sylvanus Gregory, purchased the farm.
+Sylvanus and his wife, May Ann LaRoe, raised five children in the house.
 The farm’s prosperity is evident in photographs from that period, which show many farm outbuildings, barns, and hay wagons.

-After the death of Sylvanus Gregory in 1908, Mary Gregory sold the farm to Edwin Goodell of Montclair, New Jersey.
-Much of what we see today is due to Goodell’s work.
-Goodell built the Dutch Colonial stone barn and the stone Arts and Crafts creamery buildings, and added the dormers to the house, the large front porch, and the gambrel roof.
+Sylvanus Gregory passed away in 1908.
+Mary Gregory sold the farm to Edwin Goodell, who built much of what we see today.
+He converted the house to Dutch Colonial style, and built the Dutch Colonial stone barn and Arts and Crafts creamery buildings.

-Farm sold to Louis Wallisch Sr. He worked as a butcher in Passaic, New Jersey, and became involved in local politics and real estate.
+Edwin Goodell sells the farm to Louis Wallisch Sr., who was a lawyer in the city of Passaic, New Jersey, and involved in local politics and real estate.
 He had three children: Louis Jr. , John, and Sophie.
 Louis Sr. used the house as a vacation home for his family, but he also kept the dairy running and hired hands to run the farm.

 Louis changed the name of the property from “Camp Wallisch” to “Wallisch Estates” and began selling lots for people to build summer cottages.
 The streets still bear his children’s names: John Sophie, and Louis, as well as Madelyn, the builder’s daughter.
-There was a beach on Belchers Creek at the end of John Street as well as a community clubhouse.
+There was a beach on Belchers Creek which runs behind the property at the end of John Street, as well as a community clubhouse.

-It was the intention of both brothers for the property to be used by the public for “educational purposes and the preservation of the community and its environs” including use of “the Wallisch home and lands for Audobon, sports, wildlife, and recreational purposes.”
+It was the intention of the brothers for the property to be used by the public for “educational purposes and the preservation of the community and its environs” including use of “the Wallisch home and lands for . . . sports, wildlife, and recreational purposes.”